 So, What Is the Typical Sales Commission Percentage?

-Within today’s market and among competitors who have a generous base pay, the starting sales commission percentage in 2021 is 5%, and the typical would land anywhere between 20% – 30%.
+Within today's market and among competitors who have a generous base pay, the starting sales commission percentage in 2021 was 5%, and the typical would land anywhere between 20% - 30%.

 These percentages are determined based on the industry, sales reps skills, knowledge and experience, and company budget.